Aerzz23/visadiscordbot/README.md

 These instructions will help you get a copy of the project up and running on your local machine.

-Additonal instructions are also provided for Docker.
+Additional instructions are also provided for Docker.

 ### Prerequisites